-UM Shore Medical Campus at Cambridge in 2021
+UM Shore Medical Center at Cambridge

-The second floor will be a medical pavilion offering diagnostic imaging, laboratory services, rehabilitation services, pediatrics and specialists, cardiovascular diagnostics, sleep study services, a community education center and a surgery center.
+The second floor will be a medical pavilion offering outpatient services including diagnostic imaging, laboratory services, rehabilitation services (including the Balance Center), pediatrics and specialists, chronic disease management services, cardiovascular diagnostics, sleep study services, a community education center and a surgery center.
 An adjacent MRI will provide outpatient and emergency department imaging access.

 This plan for conversion of the existing Dorchester hospital to an FMF includes the consolidation of inpatient beds to the existing UM Shore Medical Center at Easton at the time that the FMF opens.
 The current hospital property is then proposed to be part of the redevelopment of Cambridge’s waterfront, through the efforts of Cambridge Waterfront Development, Inc., a city-county partnership.

 This exciting milestone has been in the planning stages since 2016 and final plans for the new facility were approved by the Maryland Health Care Commission in April 2019.
 According to Ken Kozel, president and CEO of UM Shore Regional Health, the development of plans for the Shore Medical Campus at Cambridge was a collaborative effort involving the UM Shore Regional Health Board, Dorchester medical staff and community physicians, local and state legislators, Dorchester County and Cambridge city officials, Emergency Medical Services representatives, and civic and community leaders.